-I have often been asked about coordinate systems when it comes to CAM vs.CAD.
+I have often been asked how to export using a custom coordinate System in SOLIDWORKS when it comes to CAM vs.CAD.
 In a nutshell, CAD systems like SOLIDWORKS and CAM systems use different directions for defining coordinate systems, specifically in regards to Y and Z. The result is, when a model is exported from SOLIDWORKS and imported to a CAM system, the model comes up in the CAM system in the “wrong” orientation.
 The good news is a SOLIDWORKS user can make their own coordinate system specifically for use in the export process, thus resulting in a model coming up in the correct orientation in the CAM program.

 The first step is to make your new coordinate system.
 Click on the “Reference Geometry” button on the Features tab of the Command Manager:

 Next, select a point on the model or use the Origin of the model to define the origin of the new coordinate system: